 In the final 10 Things of 2023, we’ve collated five of our own predictions and five trend-based reports to give you an insight into the upcoming year.
 Will AI developments ever slow down?
 What do increased efficiencies in producing content mean for brands?
 What do consumers actually want?

 Thanks to all our subscribers for continuing to read 10 Things—your kind words and ongoing support means a lot to us.
+We look forward to sharing the best of strategy, design and tech in the new year and beyond.

 Happy Holidays

-Your Majesty Team
+⚔️ Your Majesty Team

 1. Formulaic content fatigue will prompt its counter-development